lmgorman/CoTS-RNAseq/data/Mapping_results.md

 Only one sample (Por eaten; 34R) has < 1 million primary mapped reads (Primary mapped reads = Number of reads mapped without multiple or chimeric aligments (i.e. the most reliable ones))[Mapping_120325.xlsx](https://github.com/user-attachments/files/19208834/Mapping_120325.xlsx)

+All samples apart from 34R (Por eaten), 225R (Por eaten) and 497R (A. hyacinthus eaten) have > 5million mapped and primary mapped reads - 5 million is usually the min threshold for gene expression

 See attachment for data